stefan-hoeck/idris2-tutorial/src/Tutorial/Functor.md

 ```

 Note, that this defines a new implementation of `Functor`, which will
-*not* be considered during implicit search to avoid ambiguities.
+*not* be considered during implicit resolution in order
+to avoid ambiguities.
 However,
 it is possible to explicitly choose to use this implementation
 by passing it as an explicit argument to `map`, prefixed with an `@`: